alexradu04/ManhuntPlugin/README.md

 # Installations

-For information on how to install the plugin, check the versions page
+For information on how to install the plugin, check the releases page